JorgeMarmol/Enhancing-Resolution-of-Satellite-Imagery-with-Latent-Diffusion-Models/README.md

 Example: checkpoints/model.ckpt.

 - --`input_size`
-Size (in pixels) to which the input image will be resized before processing.
+Size to which each image will be resized.
-Example: 80
+Example: 320 (for the pretrained model provided the input size must be 320)

 - --`ddim_steps`
 Number of denoising steps in the DDIM sampling process.